viethungluu/OCRetina/README.md

 ![Facebook's Rosetta system for text detection and recognition in images (source: Facebook \[3\])](/images/rosetta.PNG)

+Two models are trained independently:
+* A detection model (RetinaNet) is trained to detect word-level text (i.e. "love", "friend"), punctuations, and space character
+* A RNN based model is trained to recognize word-level text

+Note that both models are trained using text image generated from a same vocabulary file.

 ## One-stage OCR system
+**THIS SOLUTIONS IS UNDER DEVELOPMENT**

 One-stage architecture for text detection and recognition in images.
 Image is adapted from Rosetta's paper (Sorry I'm not good at drawing)